What is a CNC Machine?

 When not instructing and or operating a CNC machine, Mr. Richman can often be found building and sailing his model yachts at the Elk Grove Model Yacht Club.

 Learn More About CNC Machining

-SVMI is organized by and for Sacramento’s manufacturers.
-As the region’s manufacturers, we are committed to working with educators and industry partners to proactively develop vocational, educational and workforce initiatives and programs leading to fulfilling manufacturing career paths for our region’s students and workforce.
+Sacramento City College is fortunate to have the support of and collaboration with the SVMI organization and Sacramento manufacturers.
+Organized by and for Sacramento’s manufacturers.
+SVMI works with educators and industry partners to proactively develop vocational, educational and workforce initiatives and programs leading to fulfilling manufacturing career paths for our region’s students and workforce.